ashleychontos/pySYD/docs/usage/intro.rst

-As we have alluded to throughout the documentation, `pySYD` was intended to be used through its command-line interface (CLI) -- which means that the software is specifically optimized for this usage and hence, nearly all parameters/options likely have the best defaults already set.
+As we have alluded to throughout the documentation, `pySYD` was intended to be used through its command-line interface (CLI) -- which means that the software is specifically optimized for this usage and therefore most options probably have the best defaults already set.
 Here, "best" just means that the setup is what works *best* for a majority of stars.

 However, that does not necessarily mean that your star(s) or setting(s) are expected to